tensorflow/tensorflow/g3doc/LangRef.md

 Convert a memref from one type to an equivalent type without changing any data elements.
-The source and destination types must both be memref types with the same element type, same mappings, same address space, and same rank, yet the source and destination types may not be the same.
+The source and destination types must both be memref types with the same element type, same mappings, same address space, and same rank.
 The operation is invalid if converting to a mismatching constant dimension.

 #### 'mulf' operation